Dasyleptus

-Dasyleptus is an extinct genus of wingless insects in the order Archaeognatha, and the only member of the family Dasyleptidae.
+Dasyleptus is an extinct genus of wingless insects, and the only member of the family Dasyleptidae and order or suborder Monura.
 They resembled juveniles of their modern relatives and had a single lengthy filament projecting from the end of the abdomen.
 They also had a pair of leg-like cerci and some non-ambulatory abdominal appendages.
 The largest specimens reached 30 mm or more, not counting the length of the filament.
 Dasyleptus species are mostly known only from the Late Carboniferous and Permian, but one species recorded from the Middle Triassic indicates that they survived the Permian–Triassic extinction event.
-Dasyleptus was formerly placed in its own extinct order, Monura, but is now treated as a suborder of Archaeognatha.
+Dasyleptus and Monura are now typically treated as members of the living order Archaeognatha, though this placement was questioned in a 2026 study, which found it to be a stem-group insect and the most primitive insect known.

 Species

 The genus includes the following species: